ZachHaber/LCExtraTerminalCommands/README.md

 ## Lights
 Turns the lights on or off depending on its current state.

-Aliases: Lights, Light, L
+Aliases: Lights
 ## Horn [Time (in seconds)]
 Sounds the horn for the specified amount of time, if ran without a time it will default to config default.
+This can be a fractional time (e.g. 1.5).

-Aliases: Horn, Horn [Time]
+Aliases: Horn, Horn [seconds]
 ## Intro Song
 Plays the intro song (great great asset to the company 💃), it plays for everyone.

-Aliases: Intro, Song, Intro Song, IntroSong, Intro-Song, GreatAsset, Great Asset, GA
+Aliases: Intro
 ## Time
 Shows the current time it is on the moon.